fuhgeiu/tic-tac-toe/README.md

 NOTES

-    GUI branch utilizes the mygui library to dispaly and interact with ui, by communicating with grpahics api. it will communicate with the TTT core files to run the game
+    GUI branch utilizes the mygui library to dispaly and interact with ui, by communicating with grpahics api. it will communicate with the TTT core files to run the game.

+    currently game loop is run on a main.cpp file temporary as i prepare for adapting the game for gui application

+    currently uses a simple way to check wins via checking all possible combinaitons. preparing the algorithim hpp file to replace current implementation.